u2260774/mediscore_java/README.md

 This program has 2 classes, a patient class and a mediscore class (with a static method, which will be used for the calculations).
 The patient class also has a toString method to display the patients condition, and if the patients condition is worsening.

 Instead of creating separate variables to store the scores of each observation, I decided to use an array, which made it easier to set the individual scores in the patient class (for use in the toString() method).

-I have been considering adding a nested class which would hold score info, instead of an array.
-This will help in avoiding any indexing errors and make it easier to implement more features in the future.